 Dishes and utensils wash, dry, and stack themselves.
 A duster plays a silverware box like a piano while a salt-pepper-and-sugar set sings.
 The spoon proposes to the dish (interrupted by a cry from a baby spoon), then plays percussion on some pans and jam jars.
 Some teacups do a can-can, then a centipede-like conga line.
 The Swiss cheese yodels.
 The blueing sings "Am I Blue?," joined by a potato crying from all its eyes.
 An egg dances, slips on some lard, hatches, and sings "Young and Healthy."
 A lump of dough rises like a ghost and dances over to a packet of yeast, which it mixes into water and drinks, then grows, a la Jekyll and Hyde.
 It threatens the dish; some utensils fight back, lobbing canned goods from a spatula catapult.
 More attacks with cheese graters, popcorn, a rolling pin, and an electric fan, turn the dough into muffins, a bundt cake, a pie, and waffles.
-Written by

 Jon Reeves <email@example.com>